 English and Spanish: Conversational English & Spanish language skills required.
 Fluent English & Spanish language and presentation skills preferred.

 How To Apply

-If interested in applying or referring a potential candidate, please email a resume and cover letter to firstname.lastname@example.org.
-Applications will be reviewed on a rolling basis and first-round interviews will begin on August 15th.
+If interested in applying or referring a potential candidate, please email a resume and cover letter to email@example.com.
+Applications will be reviewed on a rolling basis, first round interviews are already underway.
 More information about our organization can be found at www.becaschools.org.